Bossard History, Family Crest & Coats of Arms

 - Origins Available:

 The surname Bossard is derived from a Germanic personal name composed of the German elements "bos," which meant "audacious," and "hard," which meant "hardy" or "brave."
 Thus, the name no doubt originally referred to a person who was very tough or one who was inclined to fight.
 Some instances of the Bossard surname are derived from the personal name Burkhart, and the German word boese, which meant "naughty" and "tough."

 The surname Bossard was first found in Westphalia, where the name Bossart became noted for its many branches within the region, where each house acquired a status and influence which was envied by the princes of the region.
 In their later history the Bossart family became a power unto themselves and were elevated to the ranks of nobility.

-Important Dates for the Bossard family
+Early History of the Bossard family

 This web page shows only a small excerpt of our Bossard research.
 Another 73 words (5 lines of text) covering the years 1746, 1538 and 1539 are included under the topic Early Bossard History in all our PDF Extended History products and printed products wherever possible.

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Bossard include Bossart, Bosart, Bosarte, Bossarte, Bossard, Bossardt, Bosard, Bosardt, Bossarde, Bosarde and many more.

 Early Notables of the Bossard family (pre 1700)